 The Claims Adjuster’s Code of Ethics

 Being an insurance adjuster comes with several ethical obligations.
 The work of being an adjuster is deemed to be a public service, and because of the potential for abuse associated with this profession, the Florida legislature has set in place several ethical rules to protect the public.
-These rules are couched in the Florida Administrative Code, and can be easily accessed online.
+These rules are couched in the Florida Administrative Code, and can be accessed online.
 This article will highlight some of the most important points in this section of the administrative code, and provide a summary of an adjuster’s responsibilities under these rules.

-In essence, the adjuster’s code of ethics provides strict guidelines that apply indiscriminately to all adjusters in Florida, including public adjusters, independent adjusters, and insurance company adjusters.
+In essence, the adjuster’s code of ethics provides strict guidelines that apply to all adjusters in Florida, including public adjusters, independent adjusters, and insurance company adjusters.
 Since many of these ethical violations may go unreported – and even unnoticed by the insured – the code imposes, among other things, a duty on all adjusters to report known violations of these rules.
-The failure to report a known violation is, in and of itself, a violation of the ethical rules that can lead to serious sanctions.
+The failure to report a known violation is, in and of itself, a violation of the ethical rules that can lead to sanctions.

 Duties & Obligations Under the Rules